gsi-kevincarrera/hypermayorista/README.md

 ### Accessibility Improvements

-- [] Add checkbox to the cart drawer to select all and unselect all products
+- [x] Add checkbox to the cart drawer to select all and unselect all products
 - [] Allow adding the same item with different variations to the cart
 - [] Improve cart functionality: when adding an identical item, increase the quantity instead of creating a duplicate entry
 - [] Improve error managment and display
+- [] Add loading status for the checkout

 ### Features to Implement